Interviews, People+Stories

 By Liza Tsitsishvili

-Extraordinarily prolific, Gia Gugushvili creates countless oil paintings in his studio, mostly on cardboard.
-His work generally consists of figurative compositions that demonstrate a distinctive artistic style defined by squiggly brushstrokes and bold color combinations.
+Extraordinarily prolific, Gia Gugushvili produces countless oil paintings in his studio, mostly on cardboard.
+His work primarily features figurative compositions with a distinctive style defined by squiggly brushstrokes and bold color combinations.

-In Gugushvili’s paintings, the colors are erratic and shifting.
-To achieve this effect, the artist paints quickly with wide, blended strokes using thick applications of oil paint.
-As a result, his characters have a rough physicality that sets them apart from the smoothness of the background.
+In his paintings, colors are erratic and shifting.
+To achieve this, he paints quickly with wide, blended strokes and thick applications of oil paint, giving his figures a rough physicality that contrasts with smoother backgrounds.

-Born in Tbilisi on August 16th, 1952, Gugushvili finished Tbilisi State Art Academy in 1977.
+Born in Tbilisi on August 16, 1952, Gugushvili graduated from Tbilisi State Art Academy in 1977.

 In your opinion, what was the most important part of your past?

-Gia: Most important was the decision to become a painter, and the hard work I put in it.
+Gia: Most important was the decision to become a painter and the hard work I put into it.

 How is your work related to the country’s social or political circumstances, if at all?

-Gia: I don’t think that my work should be related to such processes (if we don’t count the poster designs).
+Gia: I don’t think my work should be tied to such processes, except for poster designs.

 What’s going on in our contemporary city?